 The plan administrator's fees under the plan will be paid by us.
-If a participant elects by written notice to the plan administrator to have the plan administrator sell part or all of the shares held by the plan administrator in the participant's account and remit the proceeds to the participant, the plan administrator is authorized to deduct a \$15 transaction fee plus a 10φ per share brokerage commission from the proceeds.
+If a participant elects by written notice to the plan administrator to have the plan administrator sell part or all of the shares held by the plan administrator in the participant's account and remit the proceeds to the participant, the plan administrator is authorized to deduct a \$15 transaction fee plus a 10¢ per share brokerage commission from the proceeds.

-Stockholders who receive dividends in the form of stock are subject to U.S. federal income tax on dividends automatically reinvested in additional shares of our common stock.
+Stockholders are subject to U.S. federal income tax on dividends automatically reinvested in additional shares of our common stock.